Piet Emmer: Scholarship

-Dutch Slave Trade
+Dutch slave trade

 In the public debate on the Dutch slave trade, Emmer takes a relativistic position.
-For years, Emmer was considered the slavery expert in the Netherlands, but his moderate perspective has been criticized in the public debate.
+For years, Emmer was considered the slavery expert in the Netherlands, but his perspective has been criticized in the public debate.
 In publications, he emphasizes the role that inhabitants of the African continent had in the transatlantic slave trade.
 Emmer also put into perspective the profitability of the Dutch slave trade, calculating that the Dutch slave trade accounted for only 0.005 percent of national income, citing that many slaves died during the journey from Africa to the New World.
 He also argued that the Dutch slave trade was the only one that ceased to exist for economic reasons.

 In 2013, in an article in newspaper Trouw, he argued that the slaves did not always fare as badly as things were presented by abolitionists at the time: the slave owners (e.g. plantation directors and overseers) were reluctant to use corporal punishment and rape because they did not want to risk conflict with the slaves given the possible consequences, also they were fed relatively well compared to the poor population in Western Europe and Africa who suffered from famines.
 Speaking on the radio programme 1 on 1, he said, "You also have to realise that they would not have been free either if they had stayed in Africa.
 They had already been enslaved."

 Emmer's research into the Dutch history of slavery meets with resistance from time to time.
 His book on the history of slavery was received critically by the National Platform Slavery Past, among others.
 One objection was that Emmer estimated the Dutch Republic's share of the transatlantic slave trade at five per cent.
 His assertion that development aid is incompatible with development also caused a stir.
-Despite all that, Emmer remains the most widely read Dutch historian in the field of slavery.

-Dutch Slavery museum
+Dutch Slavery Museum

 Asked if he will be involved in the new National Slavery Museum in Amsterdam, he replied, "I have not been asked.
 Maybe I'm too old or too controversial."
 Emmer does have all sorts of ideas about the layout of the new museum: he would like to see documentation on slavery from the West Indies, the Antilles and Surinam, combined with African slavery, Asia and the Dutch East Indies.
 This, he says, would illuminate slavery from many sides.